tedneward/Azgaarnoth/Tools/npcbuilder/output.md

 >
 >***Animate Weapon (1–7 psi).*** Your mind seizes control of a one-handed melee weapon you’re holding.
 The weapon flies toward one creature you can see within 30 feet of you and makes a one-handed melee weapon attack against it, using your discipline attack modifier for the attack and damage rolls.
 On a hit, the weapon deals its normal damage, plus an extra 1d10 force damage per psi point spent on this ability.
 The weapon returns to your grasp after it attacks.
 >
->***Blind Spot.*** You erase your image from the mind of one creature you can see within 120 feet of you; the target must succeed on a Wisdom saving throw (DC 19), or you are invisible to it until the end of your next turn.
->
 >***Broken Will (5 psi).*** You target one creature you can communicate with via telepathy.
 The target must make an Intelligence saving throw.
 On a failed save, you choose the target's movement and action on its next turn.
 On a successful save, the target is unaffected, and you can't use this ability on it again until you finish a long rest.
 A creature is immune to this ability if it is immune to being charmed.
 >
 >***Cloud Steps (1–7 psi; concentration, 10 min.).*** You conjure forth clouds to create a solid, translucent staircase that lasts until your concentration ends.
 The stairs form a spiral that fills a 10-foot-by-10-foot area and reaches upward 20 feet per psi point spent.